Jim Coke

 After graduating from UC Berkeley in December of 1969, Coke sold most of his photographic equipment and went on the road, storing his negatives in his parents’ garage.
 It wasn't until the mid-1990s, upon seeing Oliver Stone’s incredible biopic The Doors (1991) and reminiscing about the old days, that he returned to look through his forgotten archive.

-To his delight, he discovered that several of his negatives of the Doors performing in July of 1967 at the "Fantasy Faire & Magic Music Festival" in Northridge, CA appeared to be in good shape.
+To his delight, he discovered that his negatives of the Doors performing in July of 1967 at the "Fantasy Faire & Magic Music Festival" in Northridge, CA appeared to be in perfect condition.
 He had them printed and only then realized that he actually had a number of clear full length images of Jim Morrison that had beautiful light and a unique cinematic quality.

 Jim is currently working on additional mural projects involving collaborations with other artists and poets around the world.